sbmlteam/liblx/docs/quickstart/get-started.rst

 Right now there is no "version 16", so I downloaded the highest available one (15), using the debug version as I am working on the core ``liblx``.
 Make sure you check the checksums.

-The version I downloaded (Release static build), when unzipped, created a directory which had a space in the name, and a quote mark at each end.
+The version I downloaded, when unzipped, created a directory which had a space in the name, and a quote mark at each end.
 For simplicity, I renamed it; e.g., using ``git bash`` for Windows:

 .. code-block:: bash